 Accreditation, Awards, and Honors

 Carthage has been accredited by the Higher Learning Commission since 1916.
-Carthage has been named a Best Midwestern College by The Princeton Review (2018), a designation given to only 25 percent of four-year schools.
+Carthage has been named a Best Midwestern College by The Princeton Review (2019), a designation given to only 25 percent of four-year schools.
+Carthage is also a 2018-19 College of Distinction.

 Professors, not teaching assistants, teach all classes.
 Our devoted faculty comprises more than 150 scholars, 90 percent of whom hold doctorate or terminal degrees from the world’s top graduate schools including Harvard, Yale, MIT, Princeton, and Oxford.